usk1129/prometheus-slack/README.md

 Replace ‘Extern_Service_url’ in prometheus.yml file with the service url.

 Create slack channel or your existing channel and add incoming Webhooks to slack.
-To set this up check out this link(https://api.slack.com/messaging/webhooks) and add Incoming Webhooks to slack.
+To set this up check out this <a href="https://api.slack.com/messaging/webhooks" rev="en_rl_none" textcontent="link">link</a> and add Incoming Webhooks to slack.
 Once you have your webhook url add it to slack_api_url in alertmanager.yml

 Create configmaps by running: